j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 show some snippets and you can read the [full code](#04---ida-disassembly-of-the-binary) at the end of this article.

-The first thing the program does is to open `/dev/urandom`, and create a page with `0x1000` bytes that is allowed to read and write content (third parameter).
+The first thing the program does is to open `/dev/urandom`, and then it creates a page with `0x1000` bytes that is allowed to read and write content (third parameter).

 {% highlight c %}
 urandom_fd = fopen("/dev/urandom", "r");